yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-musician.md

 ## How much money can musicians make?

-The pay for being a musician depends on who’s paying the bills and the need for the musicians.
+The pay for being a freelance musician depends on who’s paying the bills and the need for the musicians.
 What I mean is, a wedding band may have a set cost that they charge, and a wedding party can either pay that fee or choose another band, putting the power in the hands of the band.
 However, in other cases, there are shows or productions that have a set operating budget, and if a musician is chosen to perform in it, they will have to accept the pay that is given, even if it is lower than what the musician’s standard day rate, putting the power in the hands of the production.

 Most musicians I know charge a day rate or a half-day rate for smaller gigs.
 That’s only if the pricing power is in their control.

-I talk about where the pricing power lies because it is such a pain point for musicians.
+I talk about where the pricing power lies because it is such a pain point for freelance musicians.
 I struggled with this in my own music career.
 I always had a desire to make more money, but there always seemed to be something blocking me from making more.
 It’s a juggling act trying to make sure you don’t sell yourself short, but also you want to be attractive with your pricing, but if you aren’t staying busy enough, you’ll need to get another job or make money some other way which seems to make you less attractive to the market.

 It sucks.

 > But there is a better way.

 Instead of waiting to get picked, you can take control of the pricing power.
-I wrote an article about [how to use content marketing to grow their career](###).
+I wrote an article about [how to use content marketing to grow their career](/blog/how-musicians-can-grow-their-audience-with-content-marketing/).
 I strongly believe that musicians can get control of their music careers and enjoy their time doing it.

 ## What makes being a musician enjoyable?